List of Philadelphia Eagles head coaches

-Three coaches have won NFL championships with the team: Earl "Greasy" Neale in 1948 and 1949, Buck Shaw in 1960, and Pederson in Super Bowl LII.
+Four coaches have won NFL championships with the team: Earl "Greasy" Neale in 1948 and 1949, Buck Shaw in 1960, Doug Pederson in 2017, and Nick Sirianni in 2024.
 Andy Reid is the all-time leader in games coached and wins, while Sirianni has the highest winning percentage with .676 (with at least one full season coached).
-Bert Bell is statistically the worst coach the Eagles have had in terms of winning percentage, with .185 win/loss percentage.
+Bert Bell is statistically the worst coach the Eagles have had in terms of winning percentage, with a .185 win/loss percentage.

-Of the 24 Eagles coaches, four have been elected into the Pro Football Hall of Fame.
+Of the 24 Eagles coaches, five have been elected into the Pro Football Hall of Fame.
 Bert Bell was a charter member of the Hall of Fame.
 Bell was inducted for his work as the NFL Commissioner from 1946 to 1959.
 Wayne Millner, who coached the team in 1951, was enshrined as a player in 1968.
 Greasy Neale was in the class of 1969 for his work as the Eagles coach in the 1940s.
 Mike McCormack made the 1984 class for his Offensive Tackle play.
+Dick Vermeil entered the Pro Football Hall of Fame in 2022 for his coaching career with the Eagles, Rams and Chiefs.
 Several former NFL players have been head coaches for the Eagles, including Jerry Williams, Ed Khayat, and Marion Campbell.
 Andy Reid spent 14 seasons in charge before he was fired on December 31, 2012, after a 4–12 season – Reid's worst season in charge – which left the Eagles bottom of the NFC.
 He was replaced by former University of Oregon head coach Chip Kelly, who led the Eagles to a 10–6 record and the playoffs.
 Kelly was fired on December 29, 2015, after going 6–9 through that season's first 15 games.
 He was replaced by offensive coordinator Pat Shurmur for Week 17.
-Doug Pederson served as the Eagles head coach four seasons with the Eagles as their head coach before being fired on January 11, 2021, after leading the team to a 4–11–1 record.
+Doug Pederson served five seasons with the Eagles as their head coach before being fired on January 11, 2021, after leading the team to a 4–11–1 record in his final year as head coach.
 Nick Sirianni has been head coach since January 24, 2021.